What is short-term income protection insurance?

 How much will short-term income protection pay out?

-For example, if your yearly income was £50,000 and you have a policy that pays out 60% of your income over 12 months you could receive £2,500 each month (totalling £30,000 over the lifetime of your policy).
+For example, if your yearly income was £50,000 and you have a policy that pays out at 60% for a maximum of 12 months, you could receive £2,500 each month.

-Reassured Advice can help you to compare quotes from the UK’s leading providers, some of which pay out up to 70% of your usual income.
+Reassured can help you compare quotes from the UK’s leading insurers, some of which pay out up to 70% of your usual income.

 When will short-term income protection pay out?